-Forthcoming solo exhibitions will be held at List Gallery, Swarthmore College, Philadelphia and the LAB Gallery, Dublin, 2022.
-Previous solo exhibitions have been held at Royal Hibernian Academy, Dublin; Galway Arts Centre; Uillinn, West Cork Arts Centre; Mermaid Arts Centre, Co.
+Forthcoming Exhibitions include The Swinging Pendulum, Solo Exhibition at the LAB Gallery, Dublin and In and of itself, a Group Exhibition at the Royal Hibernian Academy, Dublin, in November 2022.
+Previous Solo Exhibitions include Royal Hibernian Academy, Dublin; Galway Arts Centre; Uillinn, West Cork Arts Centre; Mermaid Arts Centre, Co.
 Wicklow and The Drawing Project, Dublin.
-Her work has been exhibited in the Painting Centre, New York, The Eurpoean Central Bank, Germany; Gallerie HD Nick, France and venues in New Mexico and Virginia, USA.
+Her work has been exhibited in Group Exhibitions in the Painting Centre, New York, The European Central Bank, Germany; Gallerie HD Nick, France and venues in New Mexico and Virginia, USA.
 Forthcoming project: Inherit, Place|Lab Collective, Ballinglen Arts Foundation, Co.
-Mayo, curated by Nuala Clarke and Joanna Kidney, touring to UK and USA, 2022/2023
+Mayo, selected by Nuala Clarke and Joanna Kidney, touring to UK and USA, 2022/2023

-She is the recipient of Arts Council of Ireland and Wicklow County Council funding; an RHA Studio Award; a Ballinglen Arts Foundation Fellowship and a DIT Award of Excellence.
-International residencies include Swarthmore College, Philadelphia (upcoming), Kiðjaberg, Iceland and Brigham Young University, Utah.
-Collaborative projects include mergemerge, a drawing project with Michael Geddis; Place|Lab Collective, 18 artists from USA, UK and Ireland; Skimming Stones, a video work with dance artist Liadain Herriott; Hexagon, a printmaking project in Cork Printmakers, Cork.
-She is a founding member of Outpost Studios, Co.
-Wicklow.
+She has been awarded a Visual Arts Bursary and Travel and Training Awards from the Arts Council of Ireland; a William J Cooper Foundation Award, USA; an RHA Studio Award; numerous Wicklow County Council Awards; a Ballinglen Arts Foundation Fellowship and a DIT Award of Excellence.
+International residencies include Kiðjaberg, Iceland and Brigham Young University, Utah.
+Collaborative projects include mergeemerge, a 5 year drawing project with Michael Geddis; Place|Lab Collective, 17 artists from USA, UK and Ireland; Skimming Stones, a video work with dance artist Liadain Herriott; Hexagon, a printmaking project in Cork Printmakers, Cork.
+She was a founding member of Outpost Studios, Co.
+Wicklow, 2015-2018.